Official Page for CdA LODD Massed Bands

 Uniform:

-I imagine it goes without saying to this group, but just to be safe: please make sure your uniform is in good condition.
+Make sure your uniform is in good condition.
 Shoes polished, hose cleaned, shirts pressed, etc. The most formal uniform you have will be most appropriate.

 Meals: